tlienart/Franklin.jl/docs/syntax/markdown.md

 }
 ```

-Another solution consist in defining a custo LaTeX command, for example:
+Another solution consists in defining a custom LaTeX command, for example:

 ```
 \newcommand{\figenv}[3]{